Salesforce

 na1 |

 To use the Salesforce API endpoints in SaaS Management, enter your organization’s Salesforce Instance.
-To find your organization’s assigned Salesforce Instance, refer to the Find your Salesforce information.
+To find your organization’s assigned Salesforce Instance, see the Find your Salesforce Instance information.

 |